 Good weather and a bad economy are combining into a financial bonanza for area attractions, some of whom are reporting record or near-record business this week.

+Staying close to homeSpring break week, meanwhile, is typically the start of the season for water taxi rides along the Bricktown Canal.
 "This may be the best spring break we’ve ever had,” general manager Chad Huntington said of the water taxis.

 Oklahoma City National Memorial spokeswoman